What can you do with Brilliant smart home control?

 If you have this sort of multi-way configuration — especially one that involves dimming — be sure to check here to make sure Brilliant is compatible.

 My upstairs Brilliant replaced a triple switch.
 One of the three switches had a three-way circuit (far left).
 The other two switches will only be controlled by the Brilliant, so I did not remove the stickers for three-way circuits.

 I was happy to be working with very modern and recent wiring when I did my install.
 Brilliant would not have worked in my old house where I had nightmarishly ancient wiring.
 If you’ve never looked behind your switches, definitely do it before you purchase a Brilliant switch (and don’t forget to turn off the appropriate breaker first!).
 Load, line, ground, and neutral wires must all be present in order for you to safely install Brilliant.

-You can use one Brilliant to see the live view from your other Brilliant controls.
+You can use the mobile app to check the live view on Brilliant's built-in camera from wherever you are.
+You can also use one Brilliant to see the live view from your other Brilliant controls.
 This is cool if you want to check in on your sleeping baby or see what the dogs are getting into.

 However, it creeped me out to think someone could be looking at the live view and I might not know.

 I was pleased when I tested it out and saw that the Brilliant whose live view you are watching makes it very clear that the feed is being accessed.
 There's also a physical privacy slider that you can use to cover the camera when it’s not in use.

 You can also password protect the administrative settings on Brilliant, so you don’t have to worry about household pranksters getting in there and changing things around.